paritytech/polkadot/roadmap/implementors-guide/subsystems-overview.md

 ---

+## Collators

+Collators aren't strictly part of the Validity module, but they form an integral part of its workflow.
+Collators are associated with a particular parachain and understand it well enough to make validity assertions backed by their own stake.

+In principle, there is not necessarily any relation between parachain block producers and collators: the block producer(s) just need to get unvalidated blocks to a collator in some parachain-specific way.
+In practice, we expect that much of the time, a collator _is_ a block producer for that parachain.
+Polkadot doesn't care, and can't tell, either way.
+What's important about a collator from Polkadot's perspective is that it can provide new blocks, and appropriate Proofs of Validity.

+Once a Proof of Validity is available for a parachain block candidate, both are packaged together and handed to Polkadot.
+They make their way to the appropriate validators with substantial hand-waving about the details, and are deposited into the Validity module by way of the Overseer: as message broker, that subsystem is also the point of contact for the external world.
+The overseer then ensures that these are forwarded appropriately through the rest of the subsystems.

+---

 ## Tracing

 Let's follow a parachain candidate through the system.
 This follows the happy path, but we'll note exit points along the way.